Share

 Financial advisory and support

-Standard Chartered served as the Lead Financial Advisor, playing a crucial role in securing the necessary debt funding for the project’s development since early 2023, while First Abu Dhabi Bank acted as Co-Financial Advisor.
-The project finance debt was acquired from a mix of UAE, Omani, regional, and international banks across both conventional and Islamic financing structures in AED and OMR currencies.
+Standard Chartered was the Lead Financial Advisor and has been advising on the project’s debt raising since 2023, while First Abu Dhabi Bank was the Co-Financial Advisor.
+The project finance debt was raised from a mix of UAE, Omani, regional and international banks across both conventional and Islamic financing structures in AED and OMR currencies.

-The consortium of banks engaged in this financing includes several prominent institutions from the UAE, such as Abu Dhabi Commercial Bank, Arab Bank, Commercial Bank of Dubai, First Abu Dhabi Bank, National Bank of Kuwait, Standard Chartered Bank, Abu Dhabi Islamic Bank, and Bank Ajman.
-Additionally, nine banks from Oman participated, including Ahli Bank, Bank Dhofar, Bank Muscat, National Bank of Oman, Oman Arab Bank, Ahli Islamic Bank, Bank Muscat (Meethaq Islamic Banking), Bank Nizwa, and Alizz Islamic Bank.
+Moreover, the banks involved in the financing are from the UAE and include Abu Dhabi Commercial Bank, Arab Bank, Commercial Bank of Dubai, First Abu Dhabi Bank, National Bank of Kuwait, Standard Chartered Bank, Abu Dhabi Islamic Bank and Ajman Bank.
+Nine Omani banks participated in the financing including Ahli Bank, Bank Dhofar, Bank Muscat, National Bank of Oman, Oman Arab Bank, Ahli Islamic Bank, Bank Muscat (Meethaq Islamic Banking), Bank Nizwa and Alizz Islamic Bank.

-The railway network will span 238 km, featuring 60 bridges—some reaching heights of 34 meters—and tunnels extending 2.5 km.
-It will connect five major ports and various industrial and free zones across the two countries.
-A single freight train journey on this network is anticipated to transport over 15,000 tons of cargo, equivalent to around 270 standard containers.
-Benefitting sectors include mining, iron and steel, agriculture, food, retail, e-commerce, and petrochemicals.
+The railway will also be 238 km long with 60 bridges – some of which will be 34 meters high – and 2.5 km of tunnels.
+It will connect 5 major ports and various industrial and free zones across the two countries.
+Furthermore, a single freight train on this network can carry over 15,000 tons of cargo or around 270 containers.
+Sectors that will benefit include mining, iron and steel, agriculture, food, retail, e-commerce and petrochemicals.

 Operational efficiency and speed

-Upon becoming operational, the railway will reduce travel time between Abu Dhabi and Sohar to just 100 minutes, with freight trains capable of reaching speeds of 120 km/h.
-Passenger trains will accommodate up to 400 travelers at speeds of 200 km/h.
+Once operational, the railway will reduce travel time between Abu Dhabi and Sohar to 100 minutes, with freight trains operating at 120 km/h and passenger trains at 200 km/h with capacity for 400 passengers.

 Alignment with national visions

-The Hafeet Rail project aligns with the UAE’s Centennial Plan 2071 and Oman Vision 2040, promoting economic growth, social cohesion, and sustainable development in both nations.
-This joint network pays tribute to Jebel Hafeet, which holds both historical and strategic significance, and aims to strengthen trade relations, enhance tourism, and improve connectivity between the two countries and the broader region.
+The Hafeet Rail project supports the UAE’s Centennial Plan 2071 and Oman Vision 2040 for economic growth, social cohesion and sustainable development of both countries.
+The joint network is named after Jebel Hafeet, which has historical and strategic importance and aims to boost trade, tourism and connectivity between the two countries and the region.

 The stories on our website are intended for informational purposes only.
 Those with finance, investment, tax or legal content are not to be taken as financial advice or recommendation.
 Refer to our full disclaimer policy here.